 In one research project on seismic behavior of steel/composite coupling beams and their connections to the RC shear wall has been studied experimentally and analytically.
 Four one-third scale specimens were tested which represented a portion of the wall and one half length of the coupling beam from a 20 story theme structure.
 The effect of concrete encasement of the steel beam and details of the connection in the embedded portion have been studied.
-Two more research projects were initiated last year which deal with studies of composite shear wall-frame systems and steel frames with in-fill RC walls.
+Two more research projects were started in the second year which deal with studies of composite SRC shear walls with steel boundary elements, and steel frames with RC cast-in-place in-fill walls.